 Step 1: Where to Begin

-A roofing system is a complex combination of elements, the success of which depends on the quality of shingles, installation and overall construction.
-There are many ways to start your search for the roofing contractor who meets your individual needs.
+The roofing system is a complex combination of elements, the success of which depends on the quality of material, installation and overall construction.
+There are many ways to start your search for a roofing contractor that meets your individual needs.
 Referrals are obviously the best source for names of credible companies.
 Ask friends and family members who they have used in the past and if they were happy with the results.
 Contact your local Chamber of Commerce and your local Better Business Bureau and inquire about roofing contractors who are active in the community and for how long they have been active within the community.
 (It is not uncommon after a hail storm for out of town contractors to register with the local Chamber of Commerce and the BBB).
 You can also check with local and state licensing associations such as Abilene Area Roofing Contractors Association (AARCA).

 Step 2: Meeting and Evaluating Potential Contractors

 Professional contractors take pride in their work and their standing within the community, they should be enthusiastic about the possibility of helping you with your roofing needs.
 A professional contractor will be happy to meet with you to discuss various aspects of the job and to provide you with the information you may need to make the right decision.